Mass media in the Democratic Republic of the Congo: Print

+There are currently 540 newspapers in the country.
 Major newspapers are only nominally privately owned.
 Journalists must be members of the state-controlled union to practise their profession.
 The press today is firmly under MPR control.
-The largest dailies were Elima, Courrier d’Afrique, and Salongo (fr) (10,000).
+The largest dailies were Elima, Courrier d'Afrique, and Salongo (fr) (10,000).

 The majority of print press publications are in French, an official language of the country.
 Despite their ambitions of national news coverage, it is difficult for these publications to attain broad coverage, both due to challenges in gathering information, and in physically distributing the publications.
 Many journalists are therefore tied to a city or a region, essentially Kinshasa.

 Several daily newspapers are published, of which the majority have a pro-government bias.
 Some newspapers are published irregularly.